 How would you describe yourself as a runner?

 Happy legs, happy heart!
 As long as I'm out there, I'm happy.
-There's never a bad run.
-I'm just grateful for everything running has given me.
+There's never a bad run; just an opportunity to grow.
+I'm grateful for everything running has given me.

 That being said, I'm competitive.
 I want to be the best I can be, and I'm 110% willing to put in the hard work.
 My goal in my first marathon was to qualify for Boston.
-I qualified, but with only 6 seconds to spare, so I didn't get to register in 2017.
-However, I DID get to use that time to register for Chicago!
-I qualified again this April, with 2:45 to spare, so I'll hopefully get to run the race in 2018!
+Big goal, yes, but I'm out there to push the line AND pet the puppies.

 What does running mean to you in your life?